quicwg/ops-drafts/draft-ietf-quic-manageability.md

 number of UDP datagrams sent during the handshake.

-Handshake packets can arrive out-of-order without impacting the handshake as long as the reordering did not cause extensive delays, which would be considered as loss by either side.
+Handshake packets can arrive out-of-order without impacting the handshake as long as the reordering did not cause extensive delays that trigger a spurious Probe Timeout ({Section 6.2 of RFC9002}).
 If QUIC packets get lost or reordered, packets belonging to the same flight might not be observed in close succession in time, though the sequence of the flights will not change, because one flight depends upon the peer's previous flight.